 At the moment, we focus on the following research projects:

 1. The temporal and regional spread of the Spanish flu in the Canton of Bern, 1918/1919

 We have initiated and lead an interdisciplinary collaboration between historians, epidemiologists, and geographers who analyse weekly incidence data of influenza-like illness reported by Bernese physicians between June 1918 and June 1919.
-In a forthcoming publication we show that aggregating data at the level of larger geopolitical areas may conceal regional variations and result in ecological fallacies.
+In a publication in Annals of Internal Medicine we show that aggregating data at the level of larger geopolitical areas may conceal regional variations and result in ecological fallacies.
 Furthermore, we also show that public health interventions like those used during the COVID-19 pandemic were associated with containment of epidemic growth, mass gatherings during the second wave were associated with a resurgence.